orig74/UE4PyServer/README.md

 This <a href="https://youtu.be/nXu6NCOoIRQ">demo</a> uses a SceneCapture2D and a Render Target to play inside an OpenCV window.<br/>
 Another <a href="https://youtu.be/oNB7iSDiUX0">demo</a> uses two SceneCapture2D one for RGB image and the other for depth image.<br/>

-<h4>Limitations:</h4>
-For now, the demo can only run in the Editor mode, so it right for research but not much useful for game development.
-The reason for that is that the screen capture is done outside the Draw function of the FViewPort Class.